cmark/androtext/README.md

 If you want to contribute:

 1. Look at the [issues](https://github.com/CMark/androtext/issues).
-2. Clone AndroText and do your changes.
+2. Fork a repository from AndroText and do your changes.
 3. Send a pull request.